-What does it mean to be nonbinary?
-Whether you’re involved with the mental health system, the medical system, the educational system, or simply are trying to be a more respectful and informed person, it is clear the term nonbinary is increasing in its frequency and use.
+Nonbinary, what does it really mean?
+Whether you’re involved with the mental health system, the medical system, the educational system, or aspiring to be a more informed person, the term nonbinary is unquestionably increasing in its frequency and use.

 What is Nonbinary?

 Nonbinary is a term used by people who reject the idea of a gender binary (male/female).

 Nonbinary people may identify as both man and woman, they may identify as genderless, or they may alternate between gender identifications over time.